 What is the risk of developing medication-overuse headache if I have tension headache?

-Medication overuse headache is caused by taking painkillers (or triptan medicines) too often for tension headaches or migraine attacks.
+Medication-overuse headache is caused by taking painkillers (or triptan medicines) too often for tension headaches or migraine attacks.
 The body responds to this by increasing the number of pain receptors in the head, so that the head becomes excessively sensitive and pain is felt all the time.
 If you find that you are having headaches on most days then this may be a cause.
-See a doctor for advice.
-Read more about medication- overuse headaches.
+Speak with a doctor for advice.
+See the separate leaflet called Medication-overuse Headache (Medication-induced Headache).

 How can I be sure it is not a more serious type of headache?